dive-into-machine-learning/dive-into-machine-learning/README.md

 * **["Have Fun With [Deep] Learning" by David Humphrey.](https://github.com/humphd/have-fun-with-machine-learning)** This is an excellent way to "get ahead of yourself" and hack-first.
 Then you will feel excited to move onto...
 *  **[Prof. Andrew Ng's](https://www.andrewng.org/about/) [courses on Deep Learning](https://www.coursera.org/specializations/deep-learning)!** There five courses, as part of the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
 These courses are part of his new venture, [deeplearning.ai](https://www.deeplearning.ai)
 * **[_Deep Learning_](http://www.deeplearningbook.org/), a free book published MIT Press.** By Ian Goodfellow, Yoshua Bengio and Aaron Courville
+* [rasbt/deep-learning-book](https://github.com/rasbt/deep-learning-book) aka _Introduction to Artificial Neural Networks and Deep Learning: A Practical Guide with Applications in Python_ by [Sebastian Raschka](https://github.com/rasbt)
 * [Quora: "What are the best ways to pick up Deep Learning skills as an engineer?"](https://www.quora.com/What-are-the-best-ways-to-pick-up-Deep-Learning-skills-as-an-engineer) — answered by Greg Brockman (Co-Founder & CTO at OpenAI, previously CTO at Stripe)
 * [Distill.pub](https://distill.pub/about/) publishes explorable explanations that are really great.
   * ["Feature Visualization: How neural networks build up their understanding of images"](https://distill.pub/2017/feature-visualization/)